remarcmij/vanilla-starter/README.md

    import loadApp from './app.js';
    ```

 5. Load the application in your browser.
-You should now see the message from the Home Page: **It works!**.
+You should now see the message from the Home Page as shown in Figure 1 of [3.2 Code Example](#32-code-example).

 6. Change the Page and View functions in the `src/pages` and `src/views` folders as required for your app.